Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Sparsification Methods

 \subsection{Deterministic Sparsification}

-Different from Random Sparsification, the sparse properties are guaranteed by Deterministic Sparsification \cite{TonotopicANN}\cite{SparConnec}, in which the most weights of fully connected deep models can be close to zero.
+Different from Random Sparsification, the sparse properties are guaranteed by Deterministic Sparsification~\citep{TonotopicANN,SparConnec}, in which most weights of DNNs can be close to zero.
 Due to the sparse weights, most of the gradients in each iteration are also around zero so that the zeroed gradients are no need for communication to reduce the communication traffic.
 There are mainly two ways to sparsify the gradients: Fixed Threshold and Adaptive Threshold.